Thursday, August 20, 2009

 Lentils

 Lentils have been around since Biblical times and earlier.
 It was apparently one of the earliest plants that was domesticated in the Near East.
-Wikipedia, the online encyclopaedia, tells us that a variety of lentils exists, with colors that range from yellow to red-orange to green, brown and black.
+Wikipedia tells us that a variety of lentils exists, with colors that range from yellow to red-orange to green, brown and black.
 Red, white and yellow lentils have their skins removed.
-There are large and small varieties of many lentils (e.g. Masoor Lentils).
+There are large and small varieties of many lentils (e.g., Masoor Lentils).
 Lentils are sold in many forms, with or without the skins, whole or split.

 Learning to cook more with beans and other pulses like lentils does mean getting into a ‘rhythm’ and planning ahead.
 These foods sometimes need to be soaked overnight or cooked for quite a long time.
 But the fact that they cost relatively less than the same weight of meat and don’t have a negative impact on our health, bring other important benefits.